Aveglia/vAMPirus/docs/HelpDocumentation.md

 There is a little bit more going on in this directory compared to the others.
 The first major file to pay attention to here is the file \*\_merged_clean_Lengthfiltered.fastq.
 This is the "final" merged read file that contains all merged reads from each samples and is used to identify unique sequences and then ASVs.
 "Pre-filtered" and "pre-cleaned" combined merged read files can be found in "./LengthFiltering".
 If you would like to review or use the separate merged read files per sample, these fastq files are found in the "./Individual" directory.
 Finally, a fasta file with unique sequences are found in the "./Uniques" directory and the "./Histograms" directory is full of several different sequence property (length, per base quality, etc.) histogram files which can be visualized manually and reviewed in the DataCheck report if ran before Analyze.

-### Clustering - ${working_directory}/results/Analyze/Clustering
+### Clustering - ${working_directory}/${outdir}/Analyze/Clustering

 The clustering directory will contain all files produced for whichever clustering technique you specified (with the launch command above, all are specified):

-1. ASVs - ${working_directory}/results/Analyze/Clustering/ASVsIn this directory, there is the fasta file with the generated ASV sequences and there is another directory "./ChimeraCheck" where the pre-chimera filered ASV fasta sits.
+1. ASVs -- ${working_directory}/results/Analyze/Clustering/ASVs -- In this directory, there is the fasta file with the generated ASV sequences and there is another directory "./ChimeraCheck" where the pre-chimera filered ASV fasta sits.
+In this directory, if --asvMED was set to run, you will be a MED/ directory containing all output files from oligotyping analyses.

-2. AminoTypes - ${working_directory}/results/Analyze/Clustering/AminoTypesThe AminoTypes directory has a few different subdirectories, in the main directory, however, is the fasta file with the AminoTypes used in all subsequent analyses.
+2. AminoTypes -- ${working_directory}/results/Analyze/Clustering/AminoTypes -- The AminoTypes directory has a few different subdirectories, in the main directory, however, is the fasta file with the AminoTypes used in all subsequent analyses.
 The first subdirectory is called "Translation" which includes the raw ASV translation file along with a report spit out by VirtualRibosome.
 The next subdirectory is "Problematic", where any translations that were below the given "--minAA" length will be reported, if none were deemed "problematic" then the directory will be empty.
 All problematic amino acid sequence AND their corresponding ASVs are stored in fasta files for you to review.
 The final subdirectory is "SummaryFiles" where you can find a "map" of sorts to track which ASVs contributed to which AminoTypes and a .gc file containing information on length of translated sequences.
+In this directory, if --aminoMED was set to run, you will be a MED/ directory containing all output files from oligotyping analyses.

-3. ncASV - ${working_directory}/results/Analyze/Clustering/ncASVIn this directory, you will find the fasta files corresponding to the clustering percentage(s) you specified for the run.
+3. ncASV -- ${working_directory}/results/Analyze/Clustering/ncASV -- In this directory, you will find the fasta files corresponding to the clustering percentage(s) you specified for the run.

-4. pcASV - ${working_directory}/results/Analyze/Clustering/pcASVLooking in this directory, you probably notice some similar subdirectories.
+4. pcASV -- ${working_directory}/results/Analyze/Clustering/pcASV -- Looking in this directory, you probably notice some similar subdirectories.
 The pcASV directory also contains the Summary, Problematic, and Translation subsirectories we saw in the AminoType directory.
 The other important files in this directory is the nucleotide and amino acid versions of the pcASVs generated for whichever clustering percentage(s) specified.An important note for when creating pcASVs is that the subsequent analyses (phylogenies, taxonomy assignment, etc.) are run on both nucloetide and amino acid pcASV fastas.
 To create these files, vAMPirus translates the ASVs, checks for problematic sequences, then clusters the translated sequences by the given percentage(s).
 After clustering, vAMPirus will go pcASV by pcASV extracting the nucleotide sequences of the ASVs that clustered within a given pcASV.
 The extracted nucleotide sequences are then used to generate a consensus nucleotide sequence(s) per pcASV.

-### Analyses - ${working_directory}/results/Analyze/Analyses
+### Analyses - ${working_directory}/${outdir}/Analyze/Analyses

 For each clustering technique (i.e. ASVs, AminoTypes, ncASVs and pcASVs) performed in a given run, resulting taxonomic unit fastas will go through the following analyses (unless skip options are used):

-1. Counts - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/CountsThe Counts directory is where you can find the counts tables as .csv files (and .biome as well for nucleotide counts tables).
+1. Counts -- ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Counts -- The Counts directory is where you can find the counts tables as .csv files (and .biome as well for nucleotide counts tables).

-2. Phylogeny - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/PhylogenyUnless told otherwise, vAMPirus will produce phylogenetic trees for all taxonomic unit fastas using IQ-TREE.
+2. Phylogeny -- ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Phylogeny -- Unless told otherwise, vAMPirus will produce phylogenetic trees for all taxonomic unit fastas using IQ-TREE.
 The options for this analysis was discussed in a previous section of the docs.
 In the phylogeny output directory, you will find three subdirectories: (i) ./Alignment - contains trimmed MAFFT alignment used for tree, (ii) ./ModelTest - contains output files from substitution model prediction with ModelTest-NG, and (iii) ./IQ-TREE - where you can find all output files from IQ-TREE with the file of (usual) interest is the ".treefile".

-3. Taxonomy - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/TaxonomyvAMPirus uses DIAMOND blastp/x and the supplied PROTEIN database for taxonomy assignment of sequences.
+3. Taxonomy -- ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Taxonomy -- vAMPirus uses DIAMOND blastp/x and the supplied PROTEIN database for taxonomy assignment of sequences.
 In the Taxonomy directory, you will find (i) a subdirectory called "DIAMONDOutput" which contains the original output file produced by DIAMOND, (ii) a fasta file that has taxonomy assignments within the sequence headers, and (iii) three different summary files (one being a phyloseq object with taxonomic information, a tab-separated summary file for review by the user and a summary table looking at abundance of specific hits).

-4. Matrix - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/MatrixThe Matric directory is where you can find all Percent Identity matrices for produced ASV/cASV/AmintoType fastas.
+4. Matrix -- ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Matrix -- The Matric directory is where you can find all Percent Identity matrices for produced ASV/cASV/AmintoType fastas.

-5. EMBOSS - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/EMBOSSSeveral different protein physiochemical properties for all amino acid sequences are assessed using EMBOSS scripts (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html).
+5. EMBOSS -- ${working_directory}/results/Analyze/Analyses/${clustertechnique}/EMBOSS -- Several different protein physiochemical properties for all amino acid sequences are assessed using EMBOSS scripts (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html).
 There are four different subdirectories within EMBOSS, these include (i) ./ProteinProperties - contains files and plots regarding multiple different physiochemical properties (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/pepstats.html), (ii) ./IsoelectricPoint - contains a text file and a .svg image with plots showing the isoelectric point of protein (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/iep.html), (iii) ./HydrophobicMoment - information related to hydrophobic moments of amino acid sequences (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/hmoment.html), and (iv) ./2dStructure - information about 2D structure of proteins (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/protein_2d_structure_group.html).

-### FinalReport - ${working_directory}/results/Analyze/FinalReport
+### FinalReport - ${working_directory}/${outdir}/Analyze/FinalReports

 vAMPirus produces final reports for all taxonomic unit fastas produced in the run.
 These reports contain the following information: